WordPress/gutenberg/docs/getting-started/fundamentals-block-development/javascript-in-the-block-editor.md

 ["webpack"](https://webpack.js.org/concepts/why-webpack/) is a pluggable tool that processes JavaScript and creates a compiled bundle that runs in a browser. ["babel"](https://babeljs.io/) transforms JavaScript from one format to another.
 Babel is used as a plugin to webpack to transform both ESNext and JSX to production-ready JavaScript.

-[`@wordpress/scripts`](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-scripts/) package abstracts these libraries away to standardize and simplify development, so you won’t need to handle the details for configuring webpack or babel.
+[`@wordpress/scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) package abstracts these libraries away to standardize and simplify development, so you won’t need to handle the details for configuring webpack or babel.
+Check the [Get started with wp-scripts](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-wp-scripts/) intro guide.

 Among other things, with `wp-scripts` package you can use Javascript modules to distribute your code among different files and get a few bundled files at the end of the build process (see [example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/data-basics-59c8f8)).